Bucket List Productions

-Vocal coaching: I’m lucky to be married to one of the best vocal coaches in town.
+Vocal coaching: I’m lucky to be married to one of the best vocal coaches around.
 Check out Susan’s website.

-Hybrid projects: By hybrid, I mean that part of the project will be done here in Nashville while part will be done wherever you are.
+Hybrid projects: By hybrid, I mean that part of the project will be done here in my studio while part will be done wherever you are.
 A client in Ireland, for example, has had me produce tracks for two album projects.
-His budget doesn’t allow for a trip to Nashville, so he adds his vocals in a Dublin studio.
+His budget doesn’t allow for a trip across the pond, so he adds his vocals in a Dublin studio.

 They don’t call Nashville “Music City” for nothing.
 There’s a talent pool here that’s unparalleled, so when we record your long-awaited album you can be assured that some of the best musicians in the world will be backing you up.